The Answer Is Not Prison

 I should have been sent to hospital because I was mentally ill.
 I think that a high percentage of women in prison should not be there.
 They need help from services instead of prison.

-Women in Prison is launching the "The Answer is Not Prison" campaign ahead of the UK general election 2024.
-This campaign calls on the incoming UK Government to prioritise prevention for women rather than criminalising them and cutting them off from their community in prison.
+Women in Prison's "The Answer is Not Prison" campaign calls on the UK Government to prioritise prevention for women rather than criminalising them and cutting them off from their community in prison.
 Our goal is to ensure that women facing mental ill-health, abuse, and other challenges receive the support they need within their communities.

 Why This Matters